Join My Lab

 Join my research team at Tufts CS!
 Become part of the growing and energetic Tufts ML Research Group.

-In Fall-Winter 2020-2021, I am actively recruiting:
+In Fall 2024, I am actively recruiting:

 Keep reading below for the skills I'm looking for, some possible high-level project ideas, etc.